MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 ## Next steps

-* For more info on the relationship between an app's application and service principal object(s), see [Application and service principal objects in Microsoft Entra ID](app-objects-and-service-principals.md).
+* For more info on the relationship between an app's application and service principal objects, see [Application and service principal objects in Microsoft Entra ID](app-objects-and-service-principals.md).
 * See the [Microsoft identity platform developer glossary](developer-glossary.md) for definitions of some core Microsoft identity platform developer concepts.

 Use the following comments section to provide feedback that helps refine and shape our content.